MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/unity.md

 ## Android project build fails

-In the Distribute module version `4.1.0` a new tag was added to the manifest for correct work on Android 11.
-When using Unity of version prior `2019.4` you should explicitly specify the gradle version to avoid the error `AAPT: error: unexpected element <queries> found in <manifest>.`.
+The Distribute module version 4.1.0 or later has a new manifest tag for supporting Android 11.
+If you’re using Unity of version prior `2019.4` you should explicitly specify the gradle version to avoid the error `AAPT: error: unexpected element <queries> found in <manifest>.`.
 To avoid problems with building your project you have to add `mainTemplate.gradle` file to implicitly specify the gradle version.
 Please open **Project Settings** > **Player** > **Android tab** > **Publishing Settings** > **Build** and select **Custom Main Gradle Template** checkbox and update gradle version to `3.4.3`:

 ```groovy